Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 ## Day 31: 10/19/25: Did Linked List
 Did return middle of linked list problem.
 Was pretty simple and got it first try in optimal time and space complexity.
 Getting pretty good at the easy stuff.

+Also did a binary search and sort problem.